-Sample filtration and preservation is the responsibility of the client prior to submitting samples.
-Unpreserved and unfiltered samples for the ICP-MS and ICP-AES will be treated without exception and where necessary at the client's cost (SOL-ACID and SOL-FILT).
+For ICP-AES and ICP-MS analyses, samples should be filtered and acidified to a concentration of 1% v/v with nitric acid.
+Unpreserved and unfiltered samples will be treated without exception and where necessary at the client's expense (SOL-AW1, SOL-AW2, and SOL-FILT).